William Cowie, Lord Cowie: Provincial career

 Starting off in Glasgow with Kelvinside-West, Cowie first represented Glasgow District and played for them against Edinburgh District in the Inter-City match.

 Cowie played for Edinburgh District in the Inter-City and the Scottish Inter-District Championship.

 He played for Edinburgh in the 1954–55 Scottish Inter-District Championship match against the South.

 He is one of the few players of the era to play for both Glasgow District and Edinburgh District.

 International career

 He was capped for once in 1953.
 He played in the Five Nations match against England at Twickenham Stadium on 21 March that year.

 In his rugby career he played as a No.8.

 Law career

 Cowie became a Senator of the College of Justice in 1977.

-He joined the Advisory Faculty of Advisers in Edinburgh in 1952, becoming an Advisory Depute in the Crown Office Scotland staying there till 1967.
+He joined the Faculty of Advocates in Edinburgh in 1952, becoming an Advocate Depute in the Crown Office Scotland staying there till 1967.
 He was made Queen's Counsel in 1967.
-He reprised his role as Advisory Depute from 1969-77.
+He reprised his role as Advocate Depute from 1969-77.

 He became a Senator of the College of Justice in Scotland, staying in the role from 1977–94.

 He then became a Judge of the Court of Appeal, Botswana from 1995–98.